shipyardapp/Shipyard-Documentation/docs/tutorials/first-fleet.md

 ---
 id: first-fleet
-title: Building Your First Fleet - Sharing Files
+title: Building Your First Fleet that Shares Files
 hide_title: true
 sidebar_label: Building your First Fleet
 description: In-depth tutorial to walk you through the steps needed to set your first Fleet that shares files.